 2025-262026-272027-28

-In February 2026, the district adopted a $6.04 million budget reduction plan that eliminates 31.75 FTE positions.
-Key reductions include:
+On February 4, 2026, the board adopted a $6.04 million Fiscal Stabilization Plan ($6.11M ongoing) that eliminates 31.75 FTE positions.
+These are the reductions now reflected in the three-year projection above.
+Key elements include:

 Structural Deficit Drivers